Rebuild the Grand Spaces

-Step 2: Create a modern high-tech transit hub that connects the Long Island Railroad, New Jersey Transit, Amtrak, and two subway lines.
+Create a modern high-tech transit hub that connects two subway lines, two commuter railroads, and Amtrak

-Step 3: Redevelop the area in and around Penn Station to create a world-class urban destination.
+Redevelop the area in and around Penn Station to create a world-class urban destination

 A reinterpretation by Jason Grimes.
 (Atelier & Co.)